 Add or remove Spaces for cluster users.
 View all Spaces of cluster users (including log streaming for all pods).
 Pause Spaces to reduce cluster cost.

 Configure user permissions and Space limits for individual cluster users or groups of them (using bulk operations).

 We know that every team has their own compliance rules and security guidelines.
-DevSpace Cloud is built for customization and provides over 50 different configuration options for restricting cluster access and for limiting users and Spaces.
-And for additional customization, DevSpace Cloud lets you define admission control rules using Open Policy Agent and even allows you to modify the entire control logic of DevSpace Cloud, which is written in admission control policies as well.
+Loft is built for customization and provides over 50 different configuration options for restricting cluster access and for limiting users and Spaces.
+And for additional customization, Loft lets you define admission control rules using Open Policy Agent and even allows you to modify the entire control logic of Loft, which is written in admission control policies as well.

 Here are some of the rules which most users might want to use or customize:

 Adds annotations to each ingress that is being created.

 Restricts the user to a list or pattern of allowed hostnames.